justbetter/laravel-magento-stock/README.md

 > **_TIP:_** All actions in this package are run via jobs, we recommend Laravel Horizon or another queueing system to run these

+### Laravel Nova

+We have a [Laravel Nova integration](https://github.com/justbetter/laravel-magento-stock-nova) for this package.

 ## Setup